Triangle Counting with Local Edge Differential Privacy: The Noninteractive Lower Bound

+{It remains to prove that algorithm $\cB$ satisfies \eqref{eq:outer-product-queries-accuracy}.} By the assumption on $\alg$, for every graph $G$, algorithm $\alg$ returns the number of triangles in $G$ within an additive error at most {$\frac{\sqrt \gamma n^2}{20}$} with probability at least $1-\frac{\gamma^2}{{9\cdot 128}}$.
 Given a secret dataset $X$ and $k$ outer-product queries, algorithm $\cB$ first creates $k$ triples of submatrix queries corresponding to the outer-product queries.
-Then $\cB$ uses $\alg$ as a gray box, to answer all $3k$ submatrix queries simultaneously.
+Then, $\cB$ uses $\alg$ as a gray box to answer all $3k$ submatrix queries simultaneously.
 Recall that this is achieved by invoking the local randomizers on vertices holding private information (that is, vertices in parts $U_1, U_2$) twice, once for each potential value of the bit that corresponds to this vertex in a specific query.
-Then for each individual submatrix query, one local randomizer is invoked on each of the \sr{$n$ vertices in $W$} with the adjacency list that corresponds to that specific query graph.
-Then, to answer each specific submatrix query, algorithm $\cB$ combines the new outputs of the vertices \sr{from $W$} with the stored outputs from running randomizers on $U_1\cup U_2$ that correspond to that specific query, and invokes the postprocessing algorithm $\cP$ on this vector of $\sr{3n}$ outputs.
+Then for each individual submatrix query, one local randomizer is invoked on each of the {$n$ vertices in $W$} with the adjacency list that corresponds to that specific query graph.
+Then, to answer each specific submatrix query, algorithm $\cB$ combines the new outputs of the vertices {from $W$} with the stored outputs from running randomizers on $U_1\cup U_2$ that correspond to that specific query, and invokes the postprocessing algorithm $\cP$ on this vector of ${3n}$ outputs.
 Finally, $\cB$ divides $\cP$'s answer by $n$ to obtain the answer to the submatrix query.